 They can easily rip off the top of the box and place it on the shelf, making it quick and easy to stock the shelves.
 The boxes also match the packaging on the actual product, making it easy for you to identify when you are doing your shopping.

 If you’ve forgotten your Aldi bags, you can always find an empty box and use that to bring your groceries home in.

-11.)
-Aldi's offers a double back guarantee.
+They also call this a “twice as nice” guarantee.
+Whatever you want to name it, this is a fantastic deal and it shows how confident they are in their products.
 If you don’t like an item, you can bring it back, get it replaced, AND get your money back!

 Looking for more Aldi posts – check out these similar posts: